 Collin Morikawa What's In The Bag?

 Morikawa is a TaylorMade staffer and uses a near-full set of TaylorMade clubs right now including the TaylorMade Stealth 2 Plus driver.
 Morikawa regularly used the previous Stealth driver but this newer design has a 2-gram lighter carbon face with an advanced ‘inverted cone technology’ that, the brand says, has helped designers improve the forgiveness on offer.

 Morikawa carries a three-wood and five-wood at the moment.
-The former is a SIM Ti (opens in new tab) model whilst the latter is a Stealth Plus (opens in new tab) model.
+The former is a SIM Ti model whilst the latter is a Stealth 2 model.
 The former has 14 degrees of loft and the latter has 19 degrees of loft.
 Having put the latter club to the test on the golf course, we were very impressed with the feedback on offer here.
 It is a very consistent club that caters to less experienced players, thanks mostly to how the weight is distributed lower in the club head.

-- Read our full TaylorMade Stealth Plus Fairway Wood review
+- Read our full TaylorMade Stealth 2 Fairway Wood Review

-Moving to the irons he starts with a TaylorMade P770 (opens in new tab) four-iron, and then from five-iron down to seven-iron he has TaylorMade P7MC (opens in new tab)'s.
-He then uses TaylorMade P730's from eight-iron to pitching wedge but he has been known to put more of these in the bag, replacing some of the P7MC's.
+Moving to the irons he starts with a TaylorMade P770 four-iron, and then from five-iron down to six-iron he has the latest version of the TaylorMade P7MC's.
+He then uses TaylorMade P7CM's from seven-iron to pitching wedge but he has been known to put more of these in the bag, replacing some of the P7MC's.
 He uses the P770 for his longest iron because it gives him more forgiveness which is incredible given how good his iron play is.
 In all of his irons he uses a very popular model out on Tour, the True Temper Dynamic Gold X100's.

 - Read our full TaylorMade Milled Grind 3 Wedge Review

 This was in the bag for a while and he does occasionally put it into play, but we have recently spotted him with the TaylorMade TP Soto in the bag.
 Over the past year he has changed his putter a lot so we will keep this section updated whenever we notice a change.

 - Read our full TaylorMade TP5 ball review

 Morikawa is also an adidas staffer, wearing head-to-toe adidas apparel and shoes.
-His specific shoes are the adidas ZG21 (opens in new tab)'s although it will be interesting to see if he switches to the new models coming out in 2023.
+His specific shoes are the adidas ZG21's although it will be interesting to see if he switches to the new models coming out in 2023.
 He has worn these shoes for a while so he is clearly a big fan.

 - Read our full Adidas ZG21 golf shoe review